AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 ## Individual Elements

-To adjust individual elements of a **Project chart**, use the following data fields:
+To adjust individual elements of a **Project** chart, use the following data fields:

 * `"actual"` to configure all [task](#tasks_\(actual\)) types
 * `"baseline"` to configure [baselines](#baselines_\(planned\))